 Centralization of government

-Whatever the outcome in each case, the wars (in fact the Hundred Years’ War was several wars) moved both England and France along the road to becoming nation-states in the modern sense.
+Whatever the outcome in each case, the wars (the Hundred Years’ War was made up of several wars) moved both England and France along the road to becoming nation-states in the modern sense.
 By the end of the Middle Ages both kingdoms were unified states with strong central governments.
-In England, this was centred on a partnership between king and parliament; in France’s case, this was centred on the king and his officials.
+In England, this was centered on a (often fractious) partnership between king and parliament; in France, the king and his officials held center stage.

 In the meantime, Germany and Italy remained fragmented amongst a multiplicity of states of varying size, some as big as whole countries, others no larger than villages.

 With the fall of the Roman empire in the west, the old Roman provinces became home to two legally distinct groups – the Romans (for by the end of the empire all free inhabitants were Roman citizens), and their new masters, the Germans.
 Both peoples lived under their own laws, administered by their own officials; however, from the 6th century the Germanic kings started issuing law codes (for example the codes of the Visigoths and the Burgundians) which sought to regulate relations between Romans and Germans, and later bring all subjects under one set of laws.

 In essence, these codes were orally-transmitted Germanic tribal customs as written down (in Latin), systematized and interpreted by Roman lawyers.
 Like much customary law in less complex societies, the laws were based largely on the principle of compensation – the perpetrator compensated the victim for wrong done.
 This compensation (called a weregeld) was normally expressed in money terms, and differed according to the crime committed and the status in society of those involved.

 In this process, Roman law fell into disuse as an integrated system in western Europe (except in those areas of Italy ruled by the Byzantine empire).
 However, it had a heavy influence on the Germanic codes, especially marked in civil matters such as family and property law, which were defined much more fully than in German custom.